jwhitham/pico-wifi-settings/doc/REMOTE.md

    allow you to replace all of the Pico software "over the air" (OTA) without any physical access to the hardware.

+There are [Bazel equivalents](/doc/BAZEL.md) of these options for Bazel projects.

 # Update Secret

 `update_secret` is a "shared secret" stored in the WiFi settings file and